 (E) ERCOT shall notify QSEs of the release of ERS-30 via an XML message followed by VDI to the all-QSE Hotline.
 The VDI shall represent the official notice of ERS-30 release.
 ERCOT may release ERS-30 as a block or by group designation.

 (F) Upon release, an ERS Resource in ERS-30 shall return to a condition such that it is capable of meeting its ERS performance requirements as soon as practical, but no later than ten hours following the release.

+(v) At ERCOT’s discretion, deploy, through Inter-Control Center Communications Protocol (ICCP), available RRS and ECRS capacity from Generation Resources providing RRS or ECRS that have a Resource Status of ONSC.

 (b) QSEs shall:

-(i) Ensure COPs and telemetered HSLs are updated and reflect all Resource delays and limitations; and
+(i) Ensure COPs and telemetered HSLs, Normal Ramp Rates, Emergency Ramp Rates, and Ancillary Service capabilities are updated and reflect all Resource delays and limitations; and

 (ii) Suspend any ongoing ERCOT required Resource performing testing.